LILRAY0826/Gesture-Recognition-with-CNNs/README.md

 # Gesture-Recognition-with-CNNs

+Download the data set from the following link:http://web.csie.ndhu.edu.tw/ccchiang/Data/All_gray_1_32_32.rar

 Method Description and Comparing with Hyperparameters and Model Architectures
 ---
 ***In the intial setting, I constructed the model with two sequences of network, including a convolution layer, a activation function , a pooling layer in each sequence.***